lissccie/Latest-All-in-One-CCNA-CCNP-CCIE-Study-Guide/README.md

 ## 👨‍💻 About

-This repository is maintained by a Senior Network Engineer (CCIE #22479) currently refreshing and documenting the latest Enterprise Infrastructure tracks.
+This repository is maintained by Eric Li, a Senior Network Engineer (CCIE #22479), currently refreshing and documenting the latest Enterprise Infrastructure tracks.
 The goal is to build an open, highly organized digital garden for network professionals.

 > *"Mastering networking is about understanding the packets, not just memorizing the syntax."*